AstroLabs-UK/SquadronDashboard/README.md

 ## Layout

 - **Left quarter:** weather — temperature, feels-like, and condition (or your custom weather widget), always visible
-- **Right three-quarters:** rotates every 10 seconds through Leaderboard → News → Events → Instagram.
+- **Right three-quarters:** rotates every 10 seconds through whichever widgets are ticked: Leaderboard → News → Events → Instagram → your extra embed widgets.
 The Leaderboard shows Individual and Flight side by side.
 Events show 3 at a time with their own internal rotation, with the "see all events" QR code fixed on the right.
 The Flight leaderboard shows the top 3 flights.
 - **Bottom banner:** only appears when Important Information is enabled and has a message - otherwise takes up zero space

+### Small screens

+The dashboard detects the screen size itself.
+On screens 800 pixels wide or less, or 500 pixels tall or less (for example the official 7-inch Pi display at 800x480, or smaller 480x320 / 320x240 screens), it switches to a compact layout:

+- weather becomes a slim strip across the top (temperature, feels-like, condition, place name) and the rotating panel takes the full width and height
+- the header, tables, events, news and banner text are tightened and everything scales with the screen, so the same layout works from about 320x240 up to 800x480
+- the "see all events" QR code shrinks and the scrolling banner slows to match

+If the automatic choice is ever wrong for your screen, set **Screen layout** on `/edit` to *Always small screen* or *Always full size*.
+It switches live if the screen or browser window is resized.

 If weather, news, or the leaderboard fails to load, it shows a short message and, if you've set an error report link, a QR code linking to it.